 Best Family Movies to Inspire Travel

 We have organized our list of family travel movies by continent.
-You can be inspired by a particular region or just pick something on the list that catches your eye.
+A particular region can inspire you or just pick something on the list that catches your eye.
 All the movies are rated PG or below (according to the US film rating system).
-We encourage you to check they’re OK for your family.
-We use Common Sense Media, but we’ve heard good things about Kids-in-Mind too.
+We encourage you to check they’re OK for your family using a site like Common Sense Media (which sadly has a pay wall now) or Kids-in-Mind.

 With one exception, we did not include documentaries on this list.
 We love documentaries and watch them frequently, but decided not to include them on our list of best travel movies for families.
 Let us know if we should write up our favorite documentaries in another post!